tim-el/Bioinformatics-Projects/README.md

 #### UCSC Coursework:
 - LotkaVolterra.ipnyb: Stochastic Modeling of Lotka-Volterra Interactions
 - PBWT.py: Implementing Efficient Haplotype matching using the Positional Burrows-Wheeler Transform
+- Neural_Net_Classifier: Training a neural network to identify the tissue type that produced an RNA expression vector
 #### Personal Tools: